Top 3 Companies With the Best Medicare Part D Plans for 2026

 Cons

-Wellcare sells the cheapest Part D plans for 2025, and its plans have good quality coverage.
-You'll pay an average of $43 per month for a Wellcare plan, which is $22 less than the national average of $65 per month.
+Wellcare sells the cheapest Part D plans for 2026, and its plans have good quality coverage.
+You'll pay an average of $8 per month for a Wellcare plan, which is $54 per month less than the national average of $62 per month.
 And in most states, you can get a plan for less than $10 per month.

-Wellcare's plans are a good option if you're on a budget, because of both the low monthly rate and the low cost for medications.
-No matter what plan you buy, you won't have a copay on low-cost generic medications .
-But this benefit only kicks in after you reach your deductible.
-All Wellcare plans have a $590 deductible, which is the highest allowed by law.
+Wellcare's plans are a good option if you're on a budget, because of the affordable monthly rate and low costs you'll have to pay when you get your prescription filled.
+No matter what plan you buy, you won't have a copay for low-cost generic medications.
+All Wellcare plans have a $615 deductible, which is the highest allowed by law.

-Unlike a few other companies, Wellcare doesn't have any plans with a $0 deductible, which would mean your plan starts paying for your medications right away.
+Wellcare doesn't have any plans with a $0 deductible.
 If you take expensive medications, it might be worth it to look for a company that has $0 deductible plans, like Blue Cross Blue Shield or Humana.
+In particular, Humana stands out for having the most $0 deductible plan options of any Medicare Part D company, at 51.

 Wellcare sells Medicare Part D plans nationwide.